Overview of Distributed Peer Review

 Designating Reviewers

-2. Reviewers may review up to THREE Proposal Sets.
+- Reviewers may be selected as the designated reviewer on up to THREE proposals.
 Therefore, PIs submitting multiple proposals are encouraged to designate a co-I as the reviewer.
-While the Observing Tool (OT) does not enforce this limit, the Proposal Handling Team (PHT) will verify compliance after the proposal submission If a reviewer exceeds the limit, the PHT will contact them to select alternative reviewers from the list of co-Is.
-Failure to designate replacements by 29 April 2025, 15:00 UTC will result in therejection of proposals with the highest proposal code until the allowed limit of Proposal Sets to review is met.
+While the Observing Tool (OT) does not enforce this limit, the Proposal Handling Team (PHT) will verify compliance after the proposal submission deadline.
+If a reviewer exceeds the limit, the PHT will contact them to select alternative reviewers from the list of co-Is.
+Failure to designate replacements by 28 April 2026, 15:00 UTC will result in the rejection of the proposals with the highest proposal code until the allowed limit is met.

-3. The reviewer must be specified in the OT at the time of proposal submission, with changes permitted only under exceptional circumstances (e.g., medical emergencies or urgent family obligations).
+- The reviewer must be specified in the OT at the time of proposal submission, with changes permitted only under exceptional circumstances (e.g., medical emergencies or urgent family obligations).
 PIs may request a change by submitting a ticket to the "Proposal Review Support" department through the ALMA helpdesk.
-Once approved, the replacement reviewer will assume responsibility for the assigned proposal set, and the Stage 1 deadline will remain unchanged.
+Once approved, the replacement reviewer will assume responsibility for the corresponding assignments, and the Stage 1 deadline will remain unchanged.

 Proposal Assignments

-1. Proposals will be assigned to reviewers based on the expertise provided in their user preferences, which must be updated by 29 April 2025, 15:00 UTC.
-If no expertise is registered, assignments will default to the scientific topics of the reviewer's submitted proposals.
+- Each reviewer will receive a “Proposal Set” of ten proposals.
+Assignments are based on the expertise registered in the reviewer’s user preferences, which must be updated by 28 April 2026, 15:00 UTC.
+If no expertise is provided, proposals will be assigned according to the scientific category and topics of the reviewer’s submitted proposals.
 More details on how reviewer expertise is used can be found here.

 Review Process

-1. Rank the proposals in their Proposal Set by scientific priority, from 1 (highest) to 10 (lowest).
+Reviewers must:- Rank the proposals in their Proposal Set by scientific priority, from 1 (strongest) to 10 (weakest).

 Communication

-1. The PHT will communicate with reviewers via the email associated with their ALMA user account.
-Reviewers should ensure their user preferences are up to date to avoid missing important
+- The PHT will communicate with reviewers via the email address associated with their ALMA user account.
+Reviewers should ensure their user preferences are up to date to avoid missing important communications.

 After the proposal deadline, the PHT will assign ten proposals to the designated reviewer of each submitted proposal.
 The PHT will attempt to assign proposals within the area of expertise of the reviewer.
-The expertise will be assessed based on the reviewer’s proposal history using machine learning algorithms and the expertise specified in their user preferences accessible from the ALMA Science Portal.
-If the reviewer does not specify their expertise, they will be assumed to be an expert in the scientific topic of the submitted proposal.
+The expertise will be assessed based on the reviewer’s proposal history using machine learning algorithms (see Carpenter et al. 2025) and the expertise specified in their user preferences accessible from the ALMA Science Portal.
+If the reviewer does not specify their expertise, they will be assumed to be an expert in the scientific topic of the submitted proposal owning the corresponding Proposal Set.

-The PHT cannot guarantee that all proposal assignments will match the reviewer's expertise.
-Reviewers may receive proposals in different topics within the scientific category of their expertise, or even “similar” categories; e.g., a reviewer who is an expert in Category 1 (Cosmology and the high redshift universe) may receive proposals from Category 2 (Galaxies and galactic nuclei) and vice versa.
-The PHT will avoid assigning proposals far outside the reviewer’s expertise; e.g. the PHT will not assign a stellar evolution proposal to a cosmology expert unless the reviewer indicates their expertise is in both categories.
+The PHT cannot guarantee that all proposal assignments will perfectly match the reviewer's expertise.
+Reviewers may receive proposals from different topics within their scientific category or similar categories.
+However, the PHT avoids assigning proposals far outside a reviewer's expertise unless the reviewer indicates expertise in multiple areas.

 Stage 1